 At night, visibility is safety, which is why bicyclists use lights and reflectors.
 You can buy a reflectorized harness or use reflective tape.
-Better yet, an illuminated collar, like the new Bright Light Collar™, is designed for safely walking your dog at night.
-The collar is solar powered and USB chargeable, and has two lighting options: a steady or flashing LED light.
+Better yet, illuminated leash and collar, like the Bright Light Leash and the Bright Light Collar™, which are designed for safely walking your dog at night.
+They are solar powered and USB chargeable, and have two lighting options: a steady or flashing LED light.

 How about your pooch?
 What's your favorite dog leash and collar, and why?
 Share it with us in the comments.